twr14152/Go_Network_Scripts/README.md

 - http_client/httpPost_v1.go
 - http_client/httpPost_v1_output.txt - shows output of script
 ```
-The fourth script is a config script that pull hosts from a host_file add then to a slice then loop through them to POST the configuration.
+The fourth script is a config script that pull hosts from a host_file add then loop through them to POST the configurations on each device.
 The configuration file is located in PostCmds.go.
 Its in the same folder as the main script httpPost_v2.go.
-So it calls the variable thats in PostCmds.go and applies the config to each device.
+So it can call the variable thats in PostCmds.go.
+This would be useful if you want to apply some common configuration on multiple device.
+The interface config was simply used to demonstrate the capability.
 ```
 - httpPost_v2.go - The main script
 - PostCmds.go - holds the actual configs for the device